Probate Q&A Series

 Detailed Answer

 If your father owned assets in more than one state, you will likely need to open probate in each state where he held property.
 The main administration happens where your father was legally domiciled at death.
-All other states require an ancillary probate for assets located there.
+All other states may require an ancillary probate for probate assets located there.

 Decedent’s Domicile: North Carolina law defines domicile as the place where a person has their true, fixed, and permanent home and to which they intend to return.
 See N.C.
 Gen. Stat. § 28A-1-2.
 If your father was domiciled in Florida, you must open primary probate in Florida.
 If he was domiciled in North Carolina, you must file here first.